athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ### Step 9 - Update :dev Alias

-The command we were using to run our app, `clj -A:dev`, is still not using figwheel yet.
+The command we were using to run our app, `clj -M:dev`, is still not using figwheel yet.
 Open `deps.edn` and make it look like this:

 ```clojure{numberLines: true}
 {:paths